Lahore Ring Road: Route

 The road encircles Lahore.
 Its route is from Babu Sabu to Saggian Interchange, Lahore, Niazi Chowk.
-From there it runs to Mehmood Booti, passing through GT road, Canal Bank Road, Harbanspura Interchange, Barki Road, Abdullah Gul Interchange, Allama Iqbal International Airport, Ghazi Road, DHA Phase V & VII, Sui Gas Society, Ferozpur Road, to Hudaira Drain (South) to Halloki, Bahria Town to Niaz Biag.
+From there it runs to Mehmood Booti, passing through GT road, Canal Bank Road, Harbanspura Interchange, Barki Road, Abdullah Gul Interchange, Allama Iqbal International Airport, Ghazi Road, DHA Phase V & VII, Sui Gas Society, Ferozpur Road, to Hudiara Drain (South) to Halloki, Bahria Town to Niaz Biag.

 An emergency lane is present on both sides of the road.
 It is estimated that 425,000 vehicles pass through daily.
 All linking roads with Lahore Ring Road were to be improved and widened.
 As many as 20 interchanges were to be erected.

 Features

-The project includes the construction of a six-lane divided carriageway, interchanges, RCC bridges, reinforced earth abutments/walls, overhead pedestrian bridges, culverts, sub-ways, underpasses, flyovers and related works.
+The project includes the construction of a six-lane divided carriageway, interchanges, RCC bridges, Reinforced Earth abutments/walls, overhead pedestrian bridges, culverts, sub-ways, underpasses, flyovers and related works.